Vision – People

 In 2016, 2547 staff (37.9%) completed the survey which is an increase in participation levels achieved in the previous year.

 Our staff engagement score decreased slightly from 3.83 to 3.81, this is just above the national average (3.80).

-The 2016 results show that we have improved statistically on 3 more questions, significantly worse on 6 questions and there was no significant difference on 79 questions in the survey when compared to the results of the 2016 survey.
+The 2016 results show that we have improved statistically on three more questions, significantly worse on six questions and there was no significant difference on 79 questions in the survey when compared to the results of the 2016 survey.

 Areas of strength include the number of staff receiving an appraisal, staff not having to work extra hours, satisfaction with opportunities for flexible working, staff reporting most recent incidents of violence and organisational and management interest in and action on health and wellbeing.
 Areas where we still need to improve include staff believing that the organisation provides equal opportunities for career progression or promotion, motivation, staff experiencing harassment, bullying or abuse from staff in the last 12 months, quality of appraisals, quality of non-mandatory training, learning or development and staff reporting errors, near misses or incidents witnessed in the last month.

 A corporate action plan has been produced which is monitored by the Great Place to Work group.
 Feedback is also provided to staff and each division reports on progress against their Staff Survey Action Plans throughout the year.

 The Trust aspires to be a model employer and this means contributing to the health of its employees.
 Employment practices and the services provided by Staff Health and Wellbeing Centre aim to promote good health and minimise sickness absence.